Your baby at 18 weeks

 - Stretch marks

-- More bodily fluids such as sweat and mucus owing to your increased blood flow
+- More bodily fluids such as sweat and mucous owing to your increased blood flow

 - A feeling of being a little off balance as your centre of gravity is changing while your belly develops

 - Low blood pressure, which can lead to dizziness, feeling faint and fatigue

 - Swollen hands and feet (chat to your doctor if you have a sudden onset of swelling)

 Taking care of yourself during this time

 - Start sleeping on your side rather than your back so that your uterus doesn’t press on the large blood vessels in your back.

 - Try to maintain a healthy and balanced diet as much as possible, but don’t deprive yourself either.

 - If you’re struggling to fall asleep, use bed pillows or a pregnancy pillow to relieve pressure points.